updated Jul 2, 2026 11.5MB file size 336 downloads

 Is my playlist uploaded anywhere?

 No. The online conversion runs in your browser.
-The playlist and every path inside it stay on your computer.
+The playlist and every path inside it stay on your computer, and the Windows app is fully offline.

 How do I convert M3U to PLS or the reverse?